 Some hospitals are laid back and if you want to take a nap during your lunch break, they encourage you to do so.
 Other hospitals have a strict, no sleeping policy.
 Find out what your unit allows and the culture on your unit so that you can plan your nights.

 9. Say No to After Work Brunch

-This might be a hard one – but say NO to after work brunch.
-The night shift can be a fun and rowdy crowd and some units the nurses get together afterward to brunch before heading home to sleep.
+This might be a hard one – but say NO to after-work brunch.
+The night shift can be a fun and rowdy crowd and in some units the nurses get together afterward to brunch before heading home to sleep.
 While this is fun every once in a while, don’t make a habit of it.
 Eating a large meal and drinking before passing out in bed later in the morning will only leave you feeling bloated, dehydrated, and tired when you wake up.
 Say yes on special occasions, and learn to say no all other times.

 There will still be those nights that you feel like you did everything right.
 You prepared.
 You napped.
 You ate nutritious food and got adequate sleep the night before.
 And even then, there will still be some nights where the minutes drag by and it’s painful to keep your eyes open.
 It’s on these nights that I never underestimate the power of a little exercise.

 If you’re struggling to stay awake, get moving!
 Do a few squats, go walk the hallways, climb the stairs, do some jumping jacks.
-By getting our of your chair and getting your heart pumping a little bit you will naturally begin to wake up.
+By getting out of your chair and getting your heart pumping a little bit you will naturally begin to wake up.

 My 10 tips for working night shift have transformed the way I think of nights.
 I still don’t love them, but I find it easier to stay awake and even better easier to sleep during the day.
 But per usual, I’m always in the market for a new tip or two!
 If you have any, please leave them in the comments below.

 If you’re looking for more tips on preparing for your shift (day or night), make sure to read: How to Prepare for 12 Hour Shifts As a Nurse